 - Refine systems engineering touchpoints with your engineering team

 - Begin detailed planning of your system’s verification efforts, and ensure full requirements coverage

 - Establish a feedback cycle to ensure safety, reliability, testability, and maintainability issues with your system are recognized and addressed early and efficiently

 - B.S. in engineering with at least two years of experience in systems engineering or certification

 - Experience with an aircraft development program from conceptual design through certification

 We are located in Mountain View just a couple of hundred feet from Shoreline Lake and its surrounding walking/jogging trails.
 We offer a comprehensive benefits package including medical, dental, vision and life insurance (company pays 100% of employee premium), unlimited PTO days, 10 company holidays, a 401(k) plan with 50% company matching (no vesting period), commuter assistance, and education assistance.
-And on top of all that, we also offer a variety of perks such as free catered lunches, flight lessons, snacks, drinks, fruits, employee referral bonus, IP bonus program, afternoon chocolate, happy hours and many more.
+And on top of all that, we also offer a variety of perks such as free catered lunches, flight lessons, gym membership subsidies, snacks, drinks, fruits, employee referral bonus, charitable giving match, IP bonus program, happy hours and many more.